Joint Optimization of Communications and Federated Learning Over the Air: Introduction

-The research on analog aggregation based FL is still at its infancy, leaving some fundamental questions unexplored, such as its convergence behavior and design of efficient algorithms.
+The research on analog aggregation based FL is still at early stage, leaving some fundamental questions unexplored, such as its convergence behavior and design of efficient algorithms.
 Given the limited transmit power and communication bandwidth at user devices, users may have to contend for communication resources when transmitting their local updates to the PS.
 It gives rise to the need for an efficient transmission paradigm, along with network resource allocation in terms of worker selection and transmit power control.
 All these practical issues motivate our work to study FL from the perspectives of both wireless communications and machine learning.
-Thus, this paper aims at a comprehensive study on problem formulation, solution development, and algorithm implementation for the joint design and optimization of wireless communication and FL.
-To the best of our knowledge, this is the first work to derive a specific quantitative relationship between communications and FL with analog aggregation.
-Based on this fresh theoretical result, we further provide a joint optimization framework for FL over the air.
+In this paper, we quantify the impact of analog aggregation on the convergence behavior and performance of FL.
+Such quantitative results are essential in guiding the joint optimization of communication and computing resources.
+This paper aims at a comprehensive study on problem formulation, solution development, and algorithm implementation for the joint design and optimization of wireless communication and FL.
 Our key contributions are summarized as follows: